Remember the story of my dry dehydrated skin? Well, the good news is I might have found a solution to it: the 10 step Korean Skincare Routine.

 - Choose products that work for your skin type.
 With Korean skincare, the products are affordable and endless.
 You’ll be continuously tempted to buy and buy.
 But when you know what you’re looking for, it helps you manage the temptation better.

 - Be careful about mixing/layering products, you don’t want to damage your skin.
 Be careful about mixing your exfoliating acids with serums like Retinol and Vitamin C. Find out how each works individually and collectively before using them.
 For instance, I can’t use my Glycolic Acid Toner with my Vitamin C Serum on the same day.

-- Priotize your essences, serums and sunscreens.
-You can decide to spurge on them and use cheap cleansers and moisturizers.
+- Prioritize your essences, serums and sunscreens.
+You can decide to splurge on them and use cheap cleansers and moisturizers.

 - Use SPF 50.
-This is actually non debatable.
-Your sunscreen should be a board spectrum(UAV/UAB) of minimum of SPF 30 and a maximum of SPF 50.
+This is actually non-debatable.
+Your sunscreen should be a board spectrum(UAV/UAB) of a minimum of SPF 30 and a maximum of SPF 50.
 Any other thing is useless.
 No, the SPF in your foundation or moisturizer doesn’t count.
-Thankfully, K-beauty have amazing sunscreens.
+Thankfully, K-beauty has amazing sunscreens.

 I really hope this guide has helped someone make the right skincare decision today.
 Forget about the fact that it is currently popular or trendy.
 Instead, think about each step and what they mean to you and your skin.
 You would realize that you have been doing your skincare a great disservice before now.

 Some credible resources to help you in your Korean Skincare Journey